Skyuka Hall isn’t just a unique place for learning

 Reading Intervention Program & Assessments

 Meeting the needs of diverse readers is no small task.
-In our classrooms, teachers address these various needs by using research-based curriculum materials and differentiated instruction.
+In our classrooms, teachers address these various academic needs by using research-based curriculum materials and differentiated instruction.
 Through the results of diagnostic assessments, we are able to identify those who are in need of more explicit instruction in phonemic awareness, decoding skills, fluency, reading comprehension, and vocabulary.
 Skyuka Hall utilizes the HillRAP mastery-based intervention program which is administered through small group direct instruction.
 This ongoing formative assessment allows the teacher to track each student's progress on a daily basis.
 Reading intervention data is an integral part of the student's Individual Learning Profile, which ensures teachers from all content areas are meeting the individual needs of each student.

 Multisensory learning is the philosophy that most people learn best when using more than one sense in a particular lesson.
 In addition to taste, sight, touch, smell, and hearing, this methodology incorporates movement into the senses as well.
 When materials are presented in multiple ways, more opportunities are created for students to explore the information within the context of their individual strengths.
 Through individualized, multisensory instruction, Skyuka teachers help students develop critical thinking and problem solving skills.
 Students are encouraged in all subject areas to engage with the material in multiple ways.
 Regardless of learning differences, the majority of students enjoy experiencing a variety of techniques in the learning process.
 Techniques that are used include: